Fixed Points and Stochastic Meritocracies: A Long-Term Perspective: Model

 In our second model, called the ``Affinity Advantage'' model, we introduce a new modeling element: namely, all individuals that do \emph{not} go to college benefit from being in a group with a larger number of high types.
 This may be due to network efforts, where for example, individuals of a given group prefer hiring individuals from the same group, or where low-type individuals directly benefit from connections with and exposure to high types:

 \begin{model}[\textbf{Affinity Advantage}] This model retains all the characteristics of the first model, but there is a key distinction.
 If group $i$ has more high type individuals at time $t$, all group $i$ non-college-goers in the next round obtain an \textit{affinity advantage} $\epsilon$ (in their chance of transitioning to high type) which does not extend to individuals of the other group $j \neq i$.
 This means that group $i$ non-college-goers transition as follows: high types remain high types with probability $q + \epsilon$ and low types have a chance to become high types with probability $\epsilon$.
 In contrast, in group $j \neq i$ and among individuals rejected from college, high types retain their types only with probability $q$ while low types remain low types with probability $1$ (like in the first model).
 The affinity advantage can be perceived as a network effect --- individuals who belong to the more successful group have a higher chance of success even if they do not end up in college.
-Such network effects have been studied extensively in the social science literature \citep{Merton_1988, Stanovich_1986, Bloome2018, acharya2023wealth}. \end{model} Further details of these models can be found in Section~\ref{sec:results}.
+Such network effects have been studied extensively in the social science literature \citep{Merton_1988, Stanovich_1986, Bloome2018, acharya2023wealth, pedulla2019race, wapman2022quantifying}.
+Two prominent real-world examples include: i) racial inequities perpetuated in labor market outcomes through network access (for example,~\citet{pedulla2019race} document how Black Americans, who have access to smaller networks facilitating employment, also apply and get hired at smaller rates); and ii) US universities hiring faculty mostly from a few elite universities due to network-based reputation effects~\cite{wapman2022quantifying}. \end{model}